 Special Interest Items:|

-March 11 LIBPA Meeting: Dick Stewart, Chief Executive Officer, 303 Associates
+FEBRUARY 10 LIBPA Meeting: Dick Stewart.
+Chief Executive Officer, 303 Associates

 LIBPA NOW HAS ITS OWN FACEBOOK PAGE!: Please consider checking it out (here) and sharing your thoughts on this latest effort to promote our community along with any feedback on the listed articles.

 Local Real Estate Market Trends: To get at a glance how this year's local residential real estate market is faring in comparison to the past two years (visit here).
 Updated 19 January.